alanmitchell/bmon/docs/source/using-csv-transfer.rst

 | To add a second, third, fourth file etc. you would insert a new block starting with csv_files: and including all the relevant information, entering between earlier csv_files statements and # List of consumers (which you do not need to duplicate)
 | ``file_glob:`` indicates the path where your files are stored in your Dropbox folder, wild-cards (*.csv) are accepted if all of your files are in the same directory and will upload all files meeting that criteria
 | ``header_rows:`` the number of rows in the beginning of your file to be considered header or which do not contain data you wish to upload (see csv example below)
 | ``name_row:`` indication of which row (within the header count) contains the column names of your data, a 2 here means that of the 4 header rows, the second row contains column names (see csv example below)
+| ``field_map:`` is optional, in the example above field_map: "lambda nm: '_'.join(nm.split('_')[:2])" strips the final two underscores of the column name ex.
+SOLAR_TundertankONEFOOT_F_Avg would become SOLAR_TundertankONEFOOT, remove this line if you do not wish to have your column names altered
 | ``ts_tz:`` enter the appropriate timezone for your area and/or the area the data is being generated
 | ``exclude_fields:` if you have arbitrary fields, like record numbers, you can enter them here to have them omitted from the import
 | ``poster_id:`` enter a unique id